General Description

 Organizations must follow approved procedures for sponsoring speakers, for scheduling events, and for reserving and using University facilities.
 Policies and regulations related to sponsoring speakers shall not restrict the content of the speaker’s message.

-As members of the University community, students bring a variety of interests to the campus and have the right of free association to join with other students with similar interests to form organizations according to the guidelines published by Student Life.
+As members of the University community, students bring a variety of interests to the campus and have the right of free association to join with other students with similar interests to form organizations according to the guidelines published by Student Affairs.

 These organizations, while not legally a part of and not necessarily endorsed by Trinity University, are understood to be valuable components of the educational process.
 Students should be free, individually and collectively, to express their views and concerns on issues of institutional policy and on matters of general interest to the student body.
 In order to facilitate this, the presence of a recognized student representative organization is encouraged and expected.